MK14E Mainboard

 Removing LK8-10 will give you a memory map with all the images present on an original V5 board.

-The INS8154 at IC4 is optional, the board will function without it, if it is not fitted then removing link LK11 will fill the space with RAM.
+The INS8154 at IC8 is optional, the board will function without it, if it is not fitted then removing link LK11 will fill the space with RAM.

-The keypad uses modern tactile switches and the display high brightness LED's, there is provision for a QWERTY keyboard to be connected in the future (via J2).
+The keypad uses modern tactile switches and the display high brightness LED's, there is provision for a QWERTY keyboard to be connected (via J1).

-The keypad layout is the same as my replica MK14 so the keypad overlay that somebody else sells on eBay should fit.
+The keypad layout is the same as my replica MK14 so that a keypad overlay can be fitted as shown in the photo.

 Links Summary:

-LK2 1K EPROM fit to use 1K of IC5
+LK2 1K EPROM fit to use 1K of IC2

-LK3 2K EPROM fit to use 2K of IC5 (if both LK3 and LK4 are removed then only 512bytes are used)
+LK3 2K EPROM fit to use 2K of IC2 (if both LK3 and LK4 are removed then only 512bytes are used)

 LK4 2716/32 selects between 2716 (not fitted) and 2732 (fitted), with 2732 fitted can be used to switch between two 2K images